j314h/backend-numerica-competences/README.md

 ### NOTES

-- in road /sign-up => user is create but not validate email for verification send at user for config password.
+- in road /sign-up => user is create but not validate, email for verification send at user for config password.